binalsasi/cliq-clientside/README.md

 Cliq - A photo sharing platform made using Flutter and Django

-## Getting Started
+## How

-To make the client side working : change the hostname in lib/constants.dart to the server hostname.
+1. Install Flutter.
+2. Edit lib/constants.dart to point to the correct host
+3. Build App

 ## Disclaimer